fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 ### Extracting EOG channels

-We now continue with re-referencing to extract the bipolar EOG signal from the data.
+We now continue with rereferencing to extract the bipolar EOG signal from the data.
 For the vertical EOG we will use channel 50 and channel 64.
 For the horizontal EOG we will compute the difference between the potential recorded in channels 51 and 60.

 {% include markup/yellow %}
 Some acquisition systems, such as the CTF system or the Biosemi system, allow for direct bipolar recording of ECG, EOG and EMG.
-The re-referencing step to obtain the EOG is therefore not required when working with Biosemi or other bipolar data.
+The rereferencing step to obtain the EOG is therefore not required when working with Biosemi or other bipolar data.
 {% include markup/end %}